zeroguard/zeroguard-api-docs/docs/endpoints/subdomains.rst

     :param str domain: Domain which subdomains to return.

     :jsonparam list fields: List of fields to return.
-See :ref:`available-fields` for a list of acceptable
+See :ref:`fields` for a list of acceptable
                             values.
 Default is to return all existing fields.

     :statuscode 200: Subdomains search was successfull.
     :statuscode 404: Subdomains search returned no results.
     :statuscode 429: API rate limit was exceeded.
-See :doc:`../general_concepts_section/rate_limits` for more
+See :doc:`../concepts/rate-limits` for more information on
-                     information on how to gracefully handle API quota.
+                     how to gracefully handle API quota.

 **Minimal Example**: